BLACK FRIDAY SALE 40% OFF on new purchases, early renewals, or upgrades. Click here to apply Discount

 The other aspect which is generally aloof from an average WordPress user is the enterprise space.
 WordPress is already showing signs of providing more custom offering for enterprise clients with an aim to expand its footprint.

 WordPress in 2019 is a win for every user from small to scale.

-And, yes, another reason I think Gutenberg was a move in the right direction is because it’s not as steep of a learning curve for new users exploring WordPress.
+And, yes, another reason I think Gutenberg was a move in the right direction is that it’s not as steep of a learning curve for new users exploring WordPress.

-This should definitely remove the barriers to adoption for a lot of beginners and small to medium-sized businesses that struggled with the Classic WordPress editor in the past.
+This should remove the barriers to adoption for many beginners and small to medium-sized businesses that previously struggled with the Classic WordPress editor.

 You can’t talk about the future of WordPress without talking about Gutenberg.
 The shift to a modular, React-driven WordPress is huge.
 Once Gutenberg matures and is more widely adopted, which I think it will (it’s just a matter of time), there are a lot of possibilities that will open up for end-users, developers, and web design agencies.Chris Castillo |

 I think the marketplace for Gutenberg blocks will be strong – with developers being able to create, package, and distribute single block “add-ons” that extend WordPress in terms of functionality or aesthetics.